jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 - [ ] Spot-Remote is automatically prompted with the screenshare picker after initial join code submit
 - [ ] On wireless screenshare start, and Spot-TV not in a meeting, Spot-TV enters a random meeting with screensharing
 - [ ] On wireless screenshare start, and Spot-TV in a meeting, SpotTV starts wireless screensharing in the current meeting
-- [ ] Spot-Remote stopping screensharing exists the meeting
+- [ ] Spot-Remote stopping screensharing exists the meeting if in a lonely call
+- [ ] Spot-Remote stopping screensharing stays in the meeting if other participants are in the meeting
 - [ ] Another Spot-Remote, not in share mode, stopping the screensharing leaves Spot-TV in the meeting
 - [ ] Unsupported browsers cannot start wireless but do see mode select to become a full remote control
 - [ ] At mode select, Spot-Remote cannot start a wireless screenshare if Spot-TV is already screensharing